Nyuyoku/machikoro/README.md

 ## How
 This project was developed by Anne Zhou, Andrea Cornaglia, Raina Jacobskind & Susan Flanagan as part of our capstone project at Grace Hopper program at Fullstack Academy.
-We develop the app in a week and a half (March 2017)
+We developed the app in a week and a half (March 2017)

 ## Technologies